Customized tooltips

 Tooltips are messages that allow the user to obtain additional information about an item.
 The message is displayed on hover and also when keyboard focus is on the element.

-This code is based on the “Tooltip Widget” design pattern found in the WAI-ARIA 1.0 Authoring Practices of the W3C.
+This code is based on the “Tooltip” design pattern found in the ARIA Authoring Practices Guide (APG) of the W3C.

 Core HTML base